 These usually work well to prevent panic attacks in more than half of cases.
 (These medicines are often used to treat depression but have been found to work well for panic disorder too, even if you are not depressed.)
 They work by interfering with brain chemicals (neurotransmitters) - such as serotonin - which may be involved in causing symptoms of panic.

 - Antidepressants do not work straightaway.
 It takes 2-4 weeks before their effect builds up and may take up to eight weeks to work fully.
 A common problem is that some people stop the medicine after a week or so as they feel that it is doing no good.
 You need to give them time to work.

 - There are several types of antidepressants, each with various pros and cons.
 For example, they differ in their possible side-effects.
-However, selective serotonin reuptake inhibitor (SSRI) antidepressants are the ones most commonly used to treat panic disorder.
+However, selective serotonin reuptake inhibitor (SSRI) antidepressants (for example, sertraline or paroxetine) are the ones most commonly used to treat panic disorder.